dwiandhikaap/candice-bot/README.md

 # Candice

 Candice is a Discord Bot that was built to allow users to access AMIKOM One features without having to own an Android device.
 This project is currently a private repository maintained by [siveroo](https://github.com/siveroo/).
-If Amikom approves this project, I could always make this repository public.

 ## Setup